ChainAgnostic/CAIPs/CAIPs/caip-27.md

 ## Simple Summary

-CAIP-27 defines a JSON-RPC method for a wallet-connected application to invoke a wallet invoke an JSON-RPC method in a specified context defined by a valid [scopeObject][CAIP-217] and, optionally, tagged with a [sessionId][CAIP-171] for maintaining session continuity when applicable.
+CAIP-27 defines a JSON-RPC method for a wallet-connected application to invoke a JSON-RPC method in a specified context defined by a valid [scopeObject][CAIP-217] and, optionally, tagged with a [sessionId][CAIP-171] for maintaining session continuity when applicable.